 public interface User { String getName(); int getAge(); Address getAddress(); }

-Both the above interfaces can be valid representations for real users in code.
-The choice between them should be made according to the role of this class in the larger design context.
+Both interfaces can be valid representations for “user” entity in the source code.
+The choice between them should be made according to the role of this class in the larger architectural context.

 public interface User { void logout(); void sendMessage(String message); String getName(); int getAge(); Address getAddress(); }